 It is advisable to refer to the publisher's version if you intend to cite from the work.
 See Guidance on citing.

-To link to this article DOI: http://dx.doi.org/10.5194/gmd-11-3659-2018 the End User Agreement.
+To link to this article DOI: http://dx.doi.org/10.5194/gmd-11-3659-2018 copyright holders.
+Terms and conditions for use of this material are defined in the End User Agreement.

 Publisher: European Geosciences Union